nschonni/cordova-docs/articles/getting-started/tutorial-ionic2.md

 	npm install -g cordova ionic
 	```

+	Validate that the installation worked by executing `cordova` and, separately, `ionic` in the terminal window.
+You should see help pages display; if you receive error messages, you'll have some additional work to do.

 ### Generating a Weather Provider

 Now, lets start working on the application's code.
 By convention, Ionic applications segregate data sources from other types of application code using a special **Providers** component type.
 Since the weather data is coming from an external source, and we don't want the application code to call the service directly, we'll make a **Weather** provider and put all of the application's weather access code there.

 1. Open a terminal window and navigate to the project's Ionic project folder.
 In the examples shown earlier, the folder is `c:\dev\WeatherAppIonic2\WeatherAppIonic2`.
-The nested folders were created because the option to **Create directory for solution** was selected when the project was created.
+The nested folders were created because the option to **Create directory for solution** was selected when creating the project.

 	When the terminal window is pointing to the right folder, execute the following command: